rajasgs/webscraper/readme.md

 How to setup?
 - Download chrome driver and keep the path in the .env file in DRIVER_PATH
+- Update single page link for PAGE in .env
 - Run `pip install -r requirements.txt`

 How to run?